Deirror/FMI/OS/Vim/README.md

 -

 /

-- To enter mode:
+- Enter mode:
   - `Esc` or `Ctrl+[` from other modes
-- To exit mode:
+- Exit mode:
-  - Exit other mode as using the mentioned keys combinations for other modes /
+  - Use the mentioned keys combinations to enter other modes

+/